 Threat to our Art Deco cinema – public meeting on 11th July

-Despite only restoring the building in 2019, it has been announced that the Picturehouse cinema will have it’s final screening by this August.
+Despite only restoring the building in 2019, our Picturehouse cinema had it’s final screening this August.
 There is a local campaign to save the cinema, which we full-heartedly support.
 However, a new use, possibly like a community cinema/venue needs to be found for the building, that will bring in sufficient income to support it.

 This was a very constructive and well-attended meeting, the campaign will look at ways to continue to use the building for a cinema, and find uses that will provide enough income to support it.